mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-points.md

 ### Adding a point to display in Rhino

 It is important to understand the difference between a Point3d and a point object added to Rhino's document.
 Any geometry object that exists in Rhino's database is assigned an object identifier.
 This is represented as a [Guid]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-objects).
 The [Guid's object]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-objects) is something that can be drawn, belongs to a layer, is saved to a Rhino file and is counted as a Rhino object.
 A Point3d is simply a structure of 3 numbers that exists in memory.
-It can be manipulated in memory, but will not be seen or saved.
+It can be manipulated in memory, but will not be seen in Rhino or saved.
 A Point3d is added to the Rhino document through the `rs.AddPoint()` command.
 To create a Point3d from a Guid, use the `rs.PointCoordinates(guid)` or the `rs.CreatePoint(Guid)` function.

 ---